 3. Look for Foods That Are Fortified with Omega-3 Fatty Acids:

 Skin and coat problems are also extremely common in Pitbulls.
 Many experience itchy or dry skin, while others struggle with hair loss.
 And while these problems may require veterinary treatment if they become serious, one of the most effective first-line treatments involves increasing the amount of omega-3 fatty acids in your dog’s food.

 Omega-3 fatty acids help to prevent inflammation and they usually improve coat and skin health.
 Most of the high-end dog foods produced in the modern world contain omega-3-rich ingredients, such as salmon, trout or menhaden fish meal, and others simply fortify their foods with fish oils.

-Probiotics are beneficial bacteria that are incorporated into many high-quality dog foods.
-They often help improve the way your dog digests his food, they improve elimination habits, and they often help reduce the likelihood that harmful bacteria will be able to colonize your dog’s digestive tract through competitive exclusion.
+Probiotics are beneficial bacteria that are incorporated into many high-quality large breed dog foods.
+They often help improve the way your Pitbull digests his food and improve elimination habits.
+They also often help reduce the likelihood that harmful bacteria will be able to colonize your dog’s digestive tract through competitive exclusion.

-Some of the most important things to keep in mind include:
+Here are some of the most important things to keep in mind include when feeding your Pitbull:

 Additionally, you’ll have to factor in your dog’s typical activity level.
 Couch-potato dogs may become overweight if provided with too many calories, while active, working dogs will need plenty of calories to provide the energy they need.

 Ultimately, you’ll want to monitor your dog’s body condition to ensure he is obtaining a proper amount of calories.
 You can learn more about body condition score by reviewing this resource, provided by the Ohio State University Veterinary Medical Center.